 Effective as of December 21, 2012, we issued convertible promissory notes, or the 2012 Notes, to certain investors, including Ventech, S.A. and IPSA in the aggregate principal amount of \$1,058,270, pertaining to loans in the aggregate principal amount of \$525,000 provided to us.
 The 2012 Notes accrue interest at a rate of 8% per annum on the \$525,000 received by us.
 The \$1,058,270, plus such accrued interest, is due and payable on the maturity date.
 The initial maturity date of the 2012 Notes was December 10, 2013, which was subsequently extended until June 10, 2014.
+The 2012 Notes are also due and payable in the event we close on a preferred equity financing that has gross proceeds in excess of two million dollars.
+In the event that there is a sale of the company, prior to the maturity date, the holders of at least two-thirds of the aggregate outstanding principal amount under the 2012 Notes may elect to convert the aggregate amount to be repaid under the 2012 Notes into shares of preferred stock at a conversion price equal to 75% of the then applicable Series D Preferred Stock price per share.

 Effective as of July 29, 2013 we issued convertible promissory notes, or the 2013 Notes, to certain investors, including Ventech S.A. and IPSA in the aggregate principal amount of \$968,970.
-A second tranche of the 2013 Notes was closed as of February 28, 2014, in which we issued convertible promissory notes to substantially the same investors in the aggregate principal amount of \$446,151.
-In April 2014, we received additional proceeds of \$16,667.
+A second traunche of the 2013 Notes was closed as of February 28, 2014, in which we issued convertible promissory notes to substantially the same investors in the aggregate principal amount of \$463,059.
 The 2013 Notes accrue interest at a rate of 8% per annum and have an initial maturity date of July 29, 2014.
-The 2012 Notes and the 2013 Notes were amended and restated in connection with the 2014 Private Placement discussed below.
-Following such amendment and restatement the 2012 Notes and the 2013 Notes accrue interest at a rate of 12% per annum, have a maturity date of June 6, 2015 and convert into equity at a conversion price equal to 70% of the per share price of the equity issued in a qualified financing whereby we receive no less than \$5,000,000 in gross proceeds.
-We expect the 2012 Notes and the 2013 Notes to convert into shares of our common stock upon the closing of this offering.
+The 2013 Notes are also due and payable in the event we close on a preferred equity financing that has gross proceeds in excess of three million dollars.
+In the event that there is a sale of the company, prior to the maturity date, the holders of at least two-thirds of the aggregate principal amount under the 2012 Notes may elect to convert the aggregate amount to be repaid under the 2012 Notes into shares of preferred stock at a conversion price equal to 87.5% of the then applicable Series D Preferred Stock price per share.

-On June 6, 2014 and July 17, 2014, we consummated two closings of private placements which comprised the first tranche of a bridge financing, or the 2014 Private Placement.
-In connection with such financing, we issued convertible promissory notes, or the 2014 Notes, in the aggregate principal amount of approximately \$995,000 to certain investors.
-The 2014 notes accrue interest at a rate of 12% per annum and have a maturity date of June 6, 2015.
-We expect the second tranche of the 2014 Private Placement to close prior to the end of September 2014, but if this offering closes prior to a closing of the second tranche, we do not plan on consummating the second tranche.
-The 2014 Notes will convert in connection with a qualified equity financing resulting in gross proceeds to our company in an amount not less than \$5,000,000.
-We expect that immediately prior to the closing of this offering, the principal and accrued but unpaid interest on all of the 2014 Notes shall convert into shares of our common stock at a price per share equal to 70% of the initial public offering price per share for common stock listed on the cover page of this prospectus.
+On , 2014, we closed a bridge financing by private placement, or the 2014 Private Placement.
+In connection with such financing, we issued convertible promissory notes, or the 2014 Notes, in the aggregate principal amount of \$ to certain investors.
+The 2014 notes accrue interest at a rate of % per annum and have a maturity date of .
+We also issued warrants to purchase shares of our common stock at an exercise price of \$ in connection with the 2014 Notes.
+The 2014 Notes will convert in connection with a public offering of our securities and therefore immediately prior to the closing of this offering, the principal and accrued but unpaid interest on all of the 2014 Notes shall convert into shares of our common stock at a price per share equal to the initial public offering price per share for common stock listed on the cover page of this prospectus.